|

 Small ponds, quick beauty

-Sacred gardens, symbolism
+Sacred gardens, spiritual symbolism

 Symbolism Showdown: Lotus vs Water Lily